TRIQS/dft_tools/doc/guide/dftdmft_singleshot.rst

 ------------------------------

 The next step is to setup an impurity solver.
-There are different solvers available within the TRIQS framework.
+There are different solvers available within the :ref:`TRIQS <triqslibs:welcome>` framework.
 Below, we will discuss the example of the hybridisation expansion :ref:`CTHYB solver <triqscthyb:welcome>`.
 Later on, we will see also the example of the Hubbard-I solver.
 They all have in common,